 But how do you get it, what’s on and when is it available?
 Here’s everything you need to know…

-The new streaming service will launch in over 100 countries on 1st November 2019.
+Apple TV+, one of the newer streaming services, launched in over 100 countries on 1st November 2019.

 If you want to watch Apple TV+ and don’t currently have a compatible device or TV, you can buy the Apple TV HD box for £149 (see below for further details).

-How can I watch Apple TV+ on my television and devices?
+How can I get the Apple TV+ app on my television and devices?

 You watch Apple TV+ via the Apple TV app – which means you can watch it on a range of Apple devices but also on compatible TVs and streaming sticks.

 If you have an iPhone, iPad or Mac, you’ll have the Apple TV app pre-loaded.